Home/Products/OcNOS-DC

 What is OcNOS-DC and what is it used for?

 OcNOS-DC is IP Infusion's data center variant of OcNOS, the network operating system in production with 600+ operators across 60+ countries.
 It is built for leaf-and-spine fabrics that carry EVPN-VXLAN overlays, lossless RoCEv2 traffic for AI and ML clusters, and 400G or 800G DCI links.
-The OS runs on disaggregated Broadcom-based switches from Edgecore and UfiSpace, giving operators a commercial alternative to Arista EOS, Cisco Nexus, and DIY SONiC builds.
+The OS runs on open Broadcom-based switches from Edgecore and UfiSpace, giving operators a commercial alternative to Arista EOS, Cisco Nexus, and DIY SONiC builds.

 Which EVPN-VXLAN features does OcNOS-DC support?